 Before COVID-19, US-based companies had a fairly repeatable way to forecast healthcare benefit costs.
 But the pandemic—and the resulting choice of many people to defer medical treatment in 2020 and 2021—has upturned everything.
-While claims spending has been down for many organizations since March, experts anticipate a deferred healthcare deluge next year.
+While claims spending has been down for many organizations since March, experts anticipate a deferred healthcare deluge in 2022.

 The Centers for Disease Control and Prevention estimates that an estimated 41 percent of U.S. adults delayed or avoided medical care because of concerns related to COVID-19.
 That includes routine, urgent, and emergency care.
 No wonder the U.S. medical community is preparing for what will likely be an onslaught of doctor appointments and scheduled surgeries, as well as unanticipated urgent care and emergency room visits, in 2022.
 But medical professionals aren’t the only ones who should be looking ahead.
 Your benefits program also needs to plan for an uptick in utilization—and do everything you can to protect both your budget and your employees’ health by guiding them to high-value, low-cost healthcare choices.

 Healthcare spending: what to expect in the coming year

 When it comes to health benefits usage and expense, 2022 is likely going to look a lot different than 2020 or 2021.
 Although COVID-19’s impact on utilization will vary from company to company, Willis Towers Watson reports that health benefits costs for companies that purchase a policy to cover employees’ healthcare claims are expected to rise by 5.2 percent in the 2022 calendar year as people rebook medical appointments they postponed.

 This period of economic strain and uncertainty adds another challenging layer to the already complex responsibility of managing employees’ healthcare costs.
 But knowledge is power.
 Equipped with the right information, your program can plan for the uptick in claims, strengthen your company’s financial position, and promote and protect your employees’ health even during turbulent times.